banner

 But now [God says] “Ephraim has surrounded me with lies, the house of Israel with deceit.
 And Judah is unruly against God, even against the faithful Holy One” (Hosea 11:12, NIV).

-Israel and Judah both look to other nations to deliver them from foreign invaders, but instead of help they receive harm.
-What does God require if his people want his help?
-Hosea 12:6 says “… you must return to your God; maintain love and justice, and wait for your God always.”
+Israel and Judah both looked to other nations to deliver them from foreign invaders, but instead of help, they received harm.
+What does God require if his people want to return to him?
+Hosea 12:6 says, “… you must return to your God; maintain love and justice, and wait for your God always.”
 Are we faithful or rebellious?
-What God requires of Israel and Judah, he also requires of us Christians.

 How do we repent and return to God?
-Hosea gives us the answer:

 Return, O Israel, to the LORD your God.
 Your sins have been your downfall!
 [We must acknowledge our sin is the problem].
 Take words with you and return to the LORD.
 Say to him: “Forgive all our sins and receive us graciously, that we may offer the fruit of our lips [in praise].”
 (Hosea 14:1-2, NIV)